Renting through Charles Faye

 Your deposit payment

-Only once you have paid the deposit is the property truly secured.
-The usual deposit required is 1.5 months in advance and this is held as cover for any excessive damages that need attending to at the end of the tenancy on behalf of the landlord.
+The deposit required is 5 weeks of the rental amount and this is held as cover for any excessive damages that need attending to at the end of the tenancy on behalf of the landlord.

 If Charles Faye is managing the property on behalf of the landlord, the deposit will be registered with The Deposit Protection Scheme (DPS).
 The Tenancy Deposit Protection was introduced in April 2007 as part of the Housing Act 2004 for all assured shorthold tenancies in England and Wales. .
 All deposits by law must be held in an independent account, this is to protect both you and the landlord in the event of any dispute at the end of the tenancy.
 If the landlord manages the property themselves, we'll inform you what deposit scheme the landlord will be using and the terms and conditions of that scheme will form part of your Tenancy Agreement.

 At the end of your tenancy you and your landlord need to agree how your deposit will be repaid.
-In the event you’re unable to agree on how your deposit should be repaid, the free independent Alternative Dispute Resolution service provide by the DPS can be used to resolve your dispute.
+In the event that you're unable to agree on how your deposit should be repaid, the free independent Alternative Dispute Resolution service, provided by the DPS can be used to resolve your dispute.

 Once we’ve completed all the formalities and your deposit and payments have all cleared, it’s time to move in.
 Our lettings team are always on hand to help you through the process, so you’re never left alone to work it out for yourself.
 Now you’ve got this far, it’s time to sit back and enjoy your new home!